Lily Advance logo

 Frequently Asked Questions

-How long does Lily Advance take to show results?
+How does Lily Advance compare to similar companies?

-Lily Advance is best for established small businesses needing fast cash that don't qualify for traditional bank loans, particularly in hospitality, construction, and Puerto Rico.
+Lily Advance is profile signals for established small businesses researching short-term cash access that don't qualify for traditional bank loans, particularly in hospitality, construction, and Puerto Rico.
 The main caveat is that MCAs carry significantly higher costs than conventional business loans, so borrowers should understand they're accessing capital at a premium in exchange for speed and accessibility to businesses with limited traditional financing options.

 • Small business owners in restaurants, hospitality, or construction trades needing fast funding

-• Established businesses in Puerto Rico seeking reliable funding from a specialized lender
+• Established businesses in Puerto Rico seeking reliable funding from a listed lender

 • Business owners with complex financial profiles or credit issues who need alternatives to traditional bank loans